Matthiasbrat/quarkus-debug-and-more-snippets/README.md

 1. Open Visual Studio Code.
 2. Press `Ctrl+Shift+X` to open the Extensions panel.
-3. Search for "Quarkus Snippet Extension".
+3. Search for "Quarkus debug snippets and more".
 4. Click on "Install".

+or just follow this link : https://marketplace.visualstudio.com/items?itemName=matthiasbrat.quarkus-debug-snippets

 ## Snippets